George Harrison

 Harrison released several best-selling singles and albums as a solo performer.
 In 1988, he co-founded the platinum-selling supergroup the Traveling Wilburys.
-A prolific recording artist, he was featured as a guest guitarist on tracks by Badfinger, Ronnie Wood and Billy Preston, and collaborated on songs and music with Dylan, Eric Clapton, Ringo Starr and Tom Petty, among others.
-Rolling Stone magazine ranked him number 11 in their list of the "100 Greatest Guitarists of All Time".
+A prolific recording artist, he was featured as a guest guitarist on tracks by Badfinger, Ronnie Wood, and Billy Preston, and collaborated on songs and music with Dylan, Eric Clapton, Ringo Starr, and Tom Petty.
+Rolling Stone magazine ranked him number 31 in their 2023 list of greatest guitarists of all time.
 He is a two-time Rock and Roll Hall of Fame inductee – as a member of the Beatles in 1988, and posthumously for his solo career in 2004.

-Harrison's first marriage, to model Pattie Boyd in 1966, ended in divorce in 1977.
-The following year he married Olivia Arias, with whom he had a son, Dhani.
-Harrison died from lung cancer in 2001 at the age of 58, two years after surviving a knife attack by an intruder at his home, Friar Park.
-His remains were cremated, and the ashes were scattered according to Hindu tradition in a private ceremony in the Ganges and Yamuna rivers in India.
-He left an estate of almost £100 million.
+A lifelong smoker, Harrison died of cancer in 2001 at the age of 58, two years after surviving a knife attack by an intruder at his home.